Ivo-Balbaert/The_Way_to_Jai/book/05A_Constants_variables_types_and_operations.md

 ## 5.3 - Variables

-For most values in programs, you want to be able to change their value, that's why you need **variables**.
+For most values in programs, you want to be able to change their value, that's why you need **variables** and why they are called as such.
 A variable is a name (identifier) given to a memory location that contains a data value which can change (is _mutable_).
-Again no var or mut is necessary before the variable name to indicate this.
+Again, no var or mut is necessary before the variable name to indicate this.
 The value of a variable has a type, which cannot be changed.
 Examples of variable names are:
 `counter`, `valid_date`, `first_name`
 The names start with a lowercase letter, and multiple parts of a name are connected with _ .